 It’s often difficult to determine which products will sell and which will flop.
 With a traditional retail model, experimenting with your product assortment requires an investment in carrying, holding, and managing your initial inventory.
 If that inventory doesn’t sell, you might take a loss to liquidate it and free up space for other products.

-Dropshipping lets you introduce “riskier” products that may not have a proven sales record and may or may not fulfill your customers’ needs.
+Carrying the best dropshipping products lets you experiment with “riskier” products that may not have a proven sales record and may or may not fulfill your customers’ needs.
 But since they’re not sitting in a warehouse or taking up space on a shelf, you can effectively de-risk your ownership without incurring upfront or ongoing costs.

 Offering the best dropshipping products during the holiday season helps brands improve sales and customer retention.